-We have launched cancellation policies for certain sailings booked during certain time periods to permit our guests to cancel cruises which were not part of a temporary suspension of voyages up to 15 days prior to embarkation and receive a refund in the form of a credit to be applied toward a future cruise.
+We have launched cancellation policies for certain sailings booked during certain time periods to permit certain guests to cancel cruises which were not part of a temporary suspension of voyages up to 15 days prior to embarkation or in the event of a positive COVID-19 test and receive a refund in the form of a credit to be applied toward a future cruise.
 These programs are in place for cruises booked through specific time periods specified by brand.
 Certain cruises booked for certain periods, will be permitted a 60-day or 75-day cancellation window for refunds.
 The future cruise credits issued under these programs are generally valid for any sailing through December 31, 2022, and we may extend the length of time these future cruise credits may be redeemed.
 The use of such credits may prevent us from garnering certain future cash collections as staterooms booked by guests with such credits will not be available for sale, resulting in less cash collected from bookings to new guests.
 We may incur incremental commission expense for the use of these future cruise credits.
-In addition, to provide more flexibility to our guests, we modified our final payment schedules to require payment 60 days prior to embarkation versus the standard 120 days for most voyages on Regent Seven Seas Cruises through July 31, 2022, for certain voyages on Oceania Cruises through September 30, 2022 and for all voyages on Norwegian Cruise Line through April 30, 2022.
+In addition, to provide more flexibility to our guests, we modified our final payment schedules to require payment 60 days prior to embarkation versus the standard 120 days for most voyages on Regent Seven Seas Cruises through July 31, 2022 and for certain voyages on Oceania Cruises through September 30, 2022.